hollowaykeanho/Upscaler/README.md

 The minimum 3x is due to:

 1. 1 set is your original video.
-2. 1 set is for all the upscaled images (can be lot bigger since we're doing it frame by frame losing the video compression effect).
+2. 1 set is for all the upscaled images (can be a lot bigger since we're doing it frame by frame; losing the video compression effect).
 3. 1 set is your output video (bigger than original of course).

 Hence, please plan out your storage budget before starting a video upscaling